How to know when it’s time to go Online

 For your business to work online that’s the sort of reaction you want to be getting.

-Once you know your message works to attract people then it’s time to take it online!
-Yay!
+Once you know your message works to attract people, now you are ready to build out that online presence Yay!
 Whether that’s a website, a landing page, or a Free Giveaway that people can sign up for so you can stay in touch with them as you build trust.
 You can then develop a journey you can take people on to become a paying client.

 Because when you’re “sticky” your marketing becomes easy.
 All you have to do is “get seen” by as many people as possible.
 This might be through content marketing (blogging, video or podcasting), social media, Facebook or Google ads, or joint ventures if you are online.
-Or networking, speaking or collaborations offline.
+Or networking, speaking or collaborations offline (and if you are in covid-19 lockdown right now you can still make all of these work from home).

 With Love & Gratitude,